8 Things to do in October 2021 in Key West

 4. Run a Halloween Marathon

 The first 400 to cross the finish will receive medals, featuring the pop art design series and time award medals for over 60 categories.
-Trophies for best costume as well for the 7th Annual Heroes and Villains 5K Walk/Run during Fantasy Fest.
-October 21, 6pm.
+Trophies for best costume as well for the 7th Annual Heroes and Villains 5K Walk/Run.
+October 25th, 6pm.

 5. Get some “boos” & “bites” around Key West